 Dale Carnegie Course: Each qualifying semi-finalist must complete this 3-day program.
 Scholars will be judged on their participation to learn to communicate, lead, and to deliver high impact presentations for virtual and in-person audiences.

 Interview/Public Speaking Competition: Each qualifying semi-finalist must prepare and present a 2–3-minute speech.
 The speech content should include information about the student that is not listed in their academic record.
 Information such as awards received, hobbies, community service, etc. will already be provided to the judges.
-Also the student should include why they should be considered for the Leadership Program.
+Also, the student should include why they should be considered for the Leadership Program.
 Interviews must be done in person.
 Other candidates will not be present during the public speaking/interview.

 Interview/Public Speaking Judging: Interviews will take place Monday, January 18, 2027, from 10:00AM – 4:00PM Each semi-finalist will field questions from a panel of judges and be scored based on: